Scroll down to view the guide.

 The clamp adjuster is at the top end of the push rod and is locked in position by two locking nuts.

-The silver nut has a normal right-handed thread, slacken it using a 10mm wrench by turning it counter clockwise when looking from below.
+The top nut has a normal right-handed thread, slacken it using a 10mm wrench by turning it counter clockwise when looking from below.

-Now slacken the black nut, this has a left hand thread and should be turned clockwise when viewed from below.
+Now slacken the bottom nut, which has a left hand thread and should be turned clockwise when viewed from below.

 Rotate the adjuster whilst observing the clamp from the side and bring the clamp into parallel.

-Tighten the two locking nuts whilst holding the adjuster in position with the second spanner, then operate the clamp a few times, check and adjust further if necessary.
+Once parallel is confirmed, tighten the two locking nuts whilst holding the adjuster in position with the second spanner.
+Then operate the clamp a few times and check/adjust further if necessary.

 Finally, replace the plastic cover strip.

 The Blue Support Boards on the Main Body and Support Arms offer an element of protection to materials being cut, in particular coated glass surfaces.
-Over the machine’s lifetime it could be expected that these Blue Support Boards could experience wear and so the procedure to replace these elements are defined below.
+Over the machine’s lifetime it could be expected that these Blue Support Boards could experience wear and may need replacing.

 Removing from the support arm:

-Ensure any remnant of cleaning spirit is dried off before proceeding to place the new Blue Support Boards onto the Support Arms.
+Ensure the surface is clean and dry before fitting the new Blue Support Boards onto the Support Arms.

 Placing onto the support arms:

-Peel the paper layer off the double sided tape and align the angled face of the board with the angled face of the Support Arm that does not have the end cap attached.
+Peel the release paper from the adhesive face and align the angled face of the board with the angled face of the Support Arm that does not have the end cap attached.
+Ensure that the board in central to the Support Arm and that it does not overlap on to the Main Body face.

 Proceed to lower the Blue Support Board onto the Support Arm surface, starting from the aligned edge.